Shield Admin Access

 Screenshot 2024-09-13 at 14.13.46.png

-• Both Superusers and Administrators can Veto messages, provided that they have been granted access to do so at the Organization level.
+• Superusers and Administrators can Veto messages, provided they have been granted access at the Organization level.

-NOTE: Veto access is not inherited by the Parent organization.
+Veto access is not inherited from the Parent organization.

 • View recent activity for the Organization